amiaopensource/homebrew-amiaos/README.md

 ## Abandoned project

-These projects are no longer developed nor maintaied.
+These projects are no longer developed nor maintained.
 Yet please feel free to reactivate them, if you are interested in!

 - **digibase** — Uses MySQL to create a database which tracks tapes through a digitization workflow, designed to work with vrecord and [mediamicroservices](https://github.com/mediamicroservices).
 - **lenticular** — Digital restoration of lenticular colours from greyscale digitisations.